swish-ai/swish-utilities/user-guide.md

 2 - Masking.
 Only sensitive information inside the field will be replaced with constant value<br>
 3 - Drop.
 All column with this name will be deleted.<br>

-**condition** - optional parameter that enables conditional masking according to values of another fields in the same entr
+**condition** - Optional parameter that enables conditional masking according to the values of other fields in the same entry
 <br>

 ## Authentication file